 The primary HLP is irrigated with a barren cyanide-caustic solution fed from the process plant through pipelines and drip emitters incorporated in the HLP.
 The barren solution percolates through the HLP and dissolves gold producing a gold-bearing "pregnant" solution.
-The pregnant solution is pumped from the HLP at a current nominal rate of approximately 1,000 m3/h to the carbon adsorption circuit and will eventually ramp up to a nominal rate of 2,070 m3/h following 1.5-2 years of ore loading and stacking.
-The flowrate of barren solution is based on a 45-day primary leach cycle and a secondary leach cycle of additional 45-days assuming an application rate of 7-10 l/h/m2 and a lift height of 10 m.
+The pregnant solution is pumped from the HLP at a nominal rate of 2,070 m3/h to the carbon adsorption circuit.
+The flowrate of barren solution is based on a 45-day primary leach cycle and a secondary leach cycle of additional 45-days assuming an application rate of 7-10 l/h/m2 and a lift height of 12 m.